snydergp/logicforge/README.md

 Similar to creating an action, creating a function just requires a reference to the Java method representing the function.
 In addition to user-supplied parameters, the following injected parameters are available:

-* The execution context (ExecutionContext), which provides the function with the ability to read variables from the context
+* The execution context ([ExecutionContext](core/src/main/java/io/logicforge/core/injectable/ExecutionContext.java)), which provides the function with the ability to read variables from the context
-* Dynamic input resolution (DynamicInputResolver), which allows a function to avoid unnecessary computation when inputs are only used conditionally.

 Although not enforced, functions must take care to be free of side effects.
 Side effects in functions can lead to processes executing unpredictably.